nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/2-StorageSnapshotsForSqlServer.md

     <br />
     <br />

-## Restore the snapshot backup on Windows2
+## Restore the snapshot backup to Windows2

 1. **Clone the snapshot of Windows1Vol1 to Windows2Vol1**
     - **Click Storage, Volumes, Windows1Vol1**, in the **Volume Snapshot** Panel, **click the eplisis** next to the snapshot you just took and **select Copy**.
 Enter for the Name **Windows2Vol1**, and move the **Overwrite slider** to the right. **Click Overwrite** when prompted.